Troubleshooting common errors within Burp Suite

 - Try visiting another domain with the browser (ideally a well-known public domain).
 If this works, then the problem might relate to the specific web site you originally visited.

-Go to the Proxy > Options tab.
+Go to the Tools > Proxy page in the Settings dialog.
 In the Proxy Listeners section, the table should show at least one entry where the Running checkbox is checked.
 If this is unchecked, try to check it.
 If the box cannot be checked, and an error message box saying

 Failed to start proxy serviceappears then Burp is not able to open the specified port and interface.
 This is often because the port is in use by another process.
 Select the item in the table, click the Edit button, and change the port number to a different one.
 Click OK and see whether the listener can now be enabled.
 You may need to try a few different ports, or query your computer's configuration to locate an available port.
 Then proceed to the next step to update your browser's proxy configuration with the new port number.